DhanashreeVBorkar/i571b/submit/prj4-sol/README.txt

 Excercise 9: - catenateTreeLists
 All test cases are passing.

-please navigate to "submit/prj4-sol$" location
+please navigate to "/prj4-sol$" location

+Note: Reffered few stackoverflow links to solve problems given in this assignment.